-The purity of the generated single photons can be characterized by performing a Hanbury Brown-Twiss (HBT) experiment on the read-out optical state.
+The purity of the generated single photons can be characterized by performing a Hanbury Brown-Twiss (HBT) experiment on the read-out optical state conditioned on the detection of a Stokes-scattered photon during the write pulse.
 Figure~\ref{Fig:4_hbt}a shows the result of the HBT measurement for phonons read from the same ($\Delta n=0$) or different ($\Delta n \neq 0$) repetition periods (see Supplementary Information).
-We observe strong anti-bunching of the read out photons and determine a value of the autocorrelation function of $g^{(2)}(0)=0.35^{+0.10}_{-0.08}$, which is significantly below the limit of $g^{(2)}(0)=0.5$ for a genuine single photon state~\cite{gerry2023introductory}.
+We observe strong anti-bunching of the read out photons and determine a value of the conditional autocorrelation function of $g^{(2)}(0)=0.35^{+0.10}_{-0.08}$, which is significantly below the limit of $g^{(2)}(0)=0.5$ for a genuine single photon state~\cite{gerry2023introductory}.
 The measured value of $g^{(2)}(0)$ is mainly limited by residual absorption heating from the write and read pulse creating added thermal noise on the read out optical state.
 Dark counts account for $0.78\%$ of the total coincidences (see Supplementary Information).
 At higher anti-Stokes scattering probabilities, more thermal noise is added reducing the fidelity of the read out optical state (see Fig.~\ref{Fig:4_hbt}b).
 Nonetheless, we observe sub-Poissonian photon statistics with $g^{(2)}(0) < 1$ even for the highest anti-Stokes scattering probabilities used.

-We verify the coherence and indistinguishability of the single photons generated by our source by performing Hong-Ou-Mandel (HOM) interference.
-We pass two subsequently generated single photons through an unbalanced Mach-Zehnder interferometer with a $\qty{1.43}{km}$ fiber delay line in one arm corresponding to a time delay of $T_\mathrm{delayline} = \qty{7.146}{\micro s}$ (see Fig.~\ref{Fig:5_HOM}a).
-To generate two subsequent photons, we use the pulse sequence shown in Fig.~\ref{Fig:5_HOM}b.
-The delay between the two red read out pulses in the two pulse groups is set to be equal to $T_\mathrm{delayline}$ leading to HOM interference at the second beamsplitter (see Fig.~\ref{Fig:5_HOM}c).
-For the HOM measurement, we measure four-fold coincidences between two clicks from the blue write pulses and two clicks from the red read out pulses.